ozwillo/ozwillo-doc/_includes/1-introduction.md

 - a `scope` list that will be explained in the next paragraph
 - and others that will be detailed in the [User Authentication](#ref-1-4) section

-So let's focus on the `client_id`: thanks to it, Ozwillo knows what application instance the user is trying to access.
+Let's focus on the `client_id`: thanks to it, Ozwillo knows what application instance the user is trying to access.
 Ozwillo then checks if s/he is indeed a valid `app_admin` or `app_user` of this instance, and now there are two cases depending on the service configuration:

 - if the service is `restricted:true` Ozwillo authentication will only succeed for an `app_admin` or `app_user` (you can rely on it)
 - if the service is `restricted:false` Ozwillo authentication will succeed even if the user is neither an `app_admin` nor a `app_user`, but the service will be notified of it